Beyond Benchmark Islands: Toward Representative Trustworthiness Evaluation for Agentic AI: Background and Defining Agentic Trustworthiness

 These limitations motivate what we call the \emph{representativeness gap}.
-Let $\mathcal{S}$ denote the space of socio-technical scenarios relevant to agent deployment, $P_{\mathrm{deploy}}$ the real deployment distribution over $\mathcal{S}$, and $\mathbf{m}(a,s)$ a vector of trustworthiness measurements for agent $a$ in scenario $s$.
-Deployment-level trustworthiness is then $\mathbf{T}(a) = \mathbb{E}_{s \sim P_{\mathrm{deploy}}}[\mathbf{m}(a,s)]$.
+Let $\mathcal{S}$ denote the space of socio-technical scenarios relevant to agent deployment, $P_{\mathrm{deploy}}$ the real deployment distribution over $\mathcal{S}$, and $\mathbf{m}(a,s)=(m_{P_1}(a,s),\dots,m_{P_5}(a,s))$ a vector of per-property trustworthiness measurements for agent $a$ in scenario $s$.
+Deployment-level trustworthiness is then the property-wise expectation $\mathbf{T}(a) = \mathbb{E}_{s \sim P_{\mathrm{deploy}}}[\mathbf{m}(a,s)]$.
 Existing benchmarks estimate performance using samples from a benchmark distribution $P_{\mathrm{bench}}$ whose support is narrower and whose long-tail coverage is limited.
 When $P_{\mathrm{bench}}$ is misaligned with $P_{\mathrm{deploy}}$, benchmark scores become unreliable estimators of real-world trustworthiness, especially for low-frequency but high-consequence scenarios~\cite{eriksson2025trustbenchmarks}.
 From this perspective, the bottleneck of agent trustworthiness evaluation is no longer metric design alone, but \emph{distribution design}~\cite{liang2023helm,kiela2021dynabench,shirali2022dynamicbench,koh2021wilds}.
-Prior work expands metrics, tasks, or attack coverage; our claim is that the missing object is the \emph{representative, risk-sensitive scenario distribution itself}.
+Prior work expands metrics, tasks, or attack coverage; our claim is that the missing object is the \emph{representative, risk-sensitive scenario distribution itself}, jointly evaluated across all five properties.

 To make this gap concrete, we conduct an \emph{illustrative coverage audit} over a selected subset of prominent benchmarks (Table~\ref{tab:coverage}).
 We map each benchmark to eight evaluation dimensions and assign one of three coverage levels based on qualitative expert assessment: $\checkmark$ (primary: the dimension is a core evaluation target), $\triangle$ (partial: the dimension is indirectly or occasionally tested), or $\times$ (minimal: no meaningful coverage).
-The audit illustrates that current benchmarks are strongly \emph{axis-specialized}: they form valuable \emph{benchmark islands}, but collectively under-cover deployment-critical dimensions---especially operational constraints, social context, and consequence-sensitive risk.
+The audit illustrates that current benchmarks are strongly \emph{axis-specialised}: they form valuable \emph{benchmark islands}, but collectively under-cover deployment-critical dimensions---especially operational constraints, social context, and consequence-sensitive risk---which correspond to properties P3--P5 in our definition.